24 Essential Tools for Professional Hardwood Flooring Installation

 A level will tell you if the subfloor’s surface is even and ready for the wood flooring to be installed.
 Installing the wood on an uneven subfloor is another way to create the circumstances for future flooring failure.
 You’ll want a large level to accurately measure the subfloor’s level.

 You can find them in lengths of four and six feet.
-The most complete level will have two bubble readings at both ends, one each to measure horizontal and vertical levels.
+A complete level will have two bubble readings at both ends, one each to measure horizontal and vertical levels.
 The level edges should also be made of either metal or brass-edged wood.

 13. Solutions for Straight Lines and Angles